swatimaste00/E2B-Hands-On/README.md

    -   Simulate a Waste Container device in IOT Azure central which constantly generates events.
    -   Set up a rule which identifies when waste container is close to filled and forwards the event to Advanced Event Mesh uisng detinations in Azure IOT Central.
    -   Advanced Event Mesh triggers the webhook to forward the event to Events-to-Business-Actions framework.
-   -   Events-to-Business-Actions-Framework will first identify that a Purchase Requisition needs to be created in SAP S/4 HANA using Decisions from SAP Build Process Automation and then creates a Purchase Requisition.
+   -   Events-to-Business-Actions-Framework will first identify that a Purchase Requisition needs to be created in SAP S/4 HANA using Decision from SAP Build Process Automation and then creates a Purchase Requisition in SAP S/4 HANA system.
 Once purchase requisitionn is created, it also update the Waste Container device status on Azure IoT Central.

 **To Be Updated**